ConPaaS-team/conpaas/docs/userguide.rst

 -  **Generic service** allowing the execution of arbitrary applications.

 ConPaaS applications can be composed of any number of services.
-For example, a bio-informatics application may make use of a PHP and a MySQL service to host a Web-based frontend, and link this frontend to a Generic backend service for conducting high-performance genomic computations on demand.
+For example, an application can use a Web hosting service, a database service to store the internal application state and a file storage service to store access logs.

 Usage overview